lairdubois/lairdubois-ansible/README.md

 ## Playbooks

-The base template for the template should be a Debian 9.
+The playbook is currently tested with a Debian 9.

 ### lairdubois.yml